Multi-level marketing: Lawsuits

+Companies that employ the MLM business model have often faced criticism and lawsuits.
+Legal claims against MLM companies cover a wide range of issues, including accusations that their operations closely resemble illegal pyramid schemes.
+Additionally, MLM companies have been accused of engaging in price fixing and participating in collusion and racketeering, often involving secret compensation deals that favor a few participants at the expense of others.
+Critics also point to the high initial costs for new members, such as purchasing a marketing kit and initial products, as a barrier to entry.
+Many MLMs emphasize the recruitment of new members over actual sales, particularly sales to individuals outside of the MLM.
+This focus on recruitment often pressures participants to buy and use the company's products themselves, and exploit their personal relationships for sales and recruiting.

+Furthermore, MLMs are often scrutinized for having complex and exaggerated compensation schemes, making it difficult for most participants to earn significant income.
+False claims about the effectiveness of products are also commonly reported.
+Major revenue for the company, or its leading distributors, often comes from participant-attended conventions, training sessions, and sales of promotional materials, adding another layer of financial burden on members.
+Some MLM organizations have also been accused of using cult-like techniques to build enthusiasm and loyalty among their members, which has raised additional ethical concerns.

 Direct selling versus network marketing

 "Network marketing" and "multi-level marketing" (MLM) have been described by author Dominique Xardel as being synonymous, with it being a type of direct selling.
 Some sources emphasize that multi-level marketing is merely one form of direct selling, rather than being direct selling.
 Other terms that are sometimes used to describe multi-level marketing include "word-of-mouth marketing", "interactive distribution", and "relationship marketing".
 Critics have argued that the use of these and other different terms and "buzzwords" is an effort to draw distinctions between multi-level marketing and illegal Ponzi schemes, chain letters, and consumer fraud scams—where none meaningfully exist.

 The Direct Selling Association (DSA), a lobbying group for the MLM industry, reported that in 1990 only 25% of DSA members used the MLM business model.
 By 1999, this had grown to 77.3%.
 By 2009, 94.2% of DSA members were using MLM, accounting for 99.6% of sellers, and 97.1% of sales.
-Companies such as Avon, Electrolux, Tupperware, and Kirby were all originally single-level marketing companies, using that traditional and uncontroversial direct selling business model (distinct from MLM) to sell their goods.
+Companies such as Avon, Aerus (formerly Electrolux USA), Tupperware, and Kirby were all originally single-level marketing companies, using that traditional and uncontroversial direct selling business model (distinct from MLM) to sell their goods.
 However, they later introduced multi-level compensation plans, becoming MLM companies.
 The DSA has approximately 200 members while it is estimated there are over 1,000 firms using multi-level marketing in the United States alone.